-This webinar will review key concepts related to an organization's ability to successfully implement health equity change initiatives.
-It will also explore dichotomies such as managerially induced (internal) versus environmentally induced (external) change and proactive versus reactive change.
+This webinar reviews key concepts related to an organization's ability to successfully implement health equity change initiatives.
+It also explores dichotomies such as managerially induced (internal) versus environmentally induced (external) change and proactive versus reactive change.

 The capacity of an organization to change

 The Organizational Capacity for Health Equity Action Initiative is exploring ways in which public health organizations can develop their change capacity to introduce a health equity lens in their work.